GioStamoulos/Kmers_Dataset_Generation_Regression_Clustering/README.md

 ### Overview

-After the data harvesting, the kmers dataset was utilized for regression and cluster- ing tasks.
+After the data harvesting, the kmers dataset was utilized for regression and cluster ing tasks.
 Specifically, the dataset was used for the prediction of BLAST metrics for every gene and protein that constitutes the dataset.
 The clustering task focuses on the evaluation of a k-mer analysis as a gene discrimination method that could